-If you sustain an injury or illness while performing your job duties, you might be eligible for benefits through workers’ compensation.
-Fusco, Brandenstein & Rada, P.C. can help you file a claim and ensure you receive the payments you need to cover your medical care and lost wages.
+If you get hurt or sick on the job in New York, you might be eligible for benefits through workers’ compensation.
+The workers’ compensation lawyers from Fusco, Brandenstein & Rada, P.C. can help you file a claim and ensure you receive the payments you need to cover your medical care and lost wages.
 We’ll work hard to protect your right to the maximum compensation available.

 Our compassionate and experienced legal team cares about the clients that hire us.
-We’ll listen to your needs and make your case a priority from start to finish.
+We’ll listen to your needs and prioritize your case from start to finish.
 We can handle every legal aspect of the workers’ compensation claims and appeals process.
 We know how to hold employers and insurers accountable for the injuries you’ve suffered.

-You can depend on us to remain by your side and help you through this challenging time in your life.
-Call us at 516-496-0400 today to speak with one of our New York workers’ compensation attorneys.
+You can depend on us to remain by your side and help you through this challenging time.
+Call us at 516-496-0400 today to speak with one of our workers’ compensation lawyers in New York.

 Occupations and Injuries Involved in Workers’ Compensation Claims

-There are some industries that are more likely to result in injuries and fatalities to workers.
-When someone gets hurt on the job, they need to file a workers’ comp claim for benefits.
-The occupations that are at greater risk of injuries include:
+Workers in some industries are more likely to sustain occupational injuries and fatalities.
+When someone gets hurt on the job, they must file a workers’ comp claim for benefits.
+Among these occupations, the ones that are at greater risk of injuries include:

 - Construction workers